thavan/thavan/content/static-site-generators.md

 If we want publish it in our own server, its going to be very easy.
 Just copy the folder _site in your webserver and you are good to go.
 Publishing in github pages, requires some further steps.

-* Assuming you have a github account, create a repository with the name username.github.io.
-Put your github username in the username part.
+* Assuming you have a github account, create a repository with the name <username>.github.io.
+Replace <username> with your github username.
 * In your jekyll project directory, init the git repository.

 		:::bash